Developments at Country Supplies

 We were very surprised about the number of people on devices and would like to remind people that if you are seen by the police, on their phones, six points will be deducted from your license and you will be fined £200.
 It is illegal and HGV and bus drivers could be fined up to £2500.
 If you are seen twice by police, you will lose your license and if taken to court you will be fined £1000.

 N.B.
 Bucks CC issue lots of information, only a subset will be shown here, but all material can be found at these pages

-– following recent (November 2018) interruptions in the Valley, residents are reminded to phone 105 (irrespective of your supplier) whenever it happens so that the suppliers are rapidly informed of the extent & impact of any fault.
+Residents are reminded to phone 105 (irrespective of your supplier) whenever it happens so that the suppliers are rapidly informed of the extent & impact of any fault.
 (December 2017)